 - Consumer and Family Care Line is a hotline for Illinois resources for questions about mental health services and referrals to a mental health provider, available Monday through Friday, 8 am – 5 pm, except holidays at 866.359.7953

-Schools are a primary source of mental health services for children who may not have the ability to access outside means of help.
-However, often these programs take time and many dedicated stakeholders to implement even on an individual school level, and students still may not be receiving all the help they need.
+Schools are a primary source of mental health services for children who may not be able to access outside means of help.
+However, these programs often take time and many dedicated stakeholders to implement even on an individual school level, and students still may not receive all the help they need.
 Resources like Erika’s Lighthouse support parents and educators with a mission to educate and bring awareness to adolescent depression and can even assist in beginning the policy-making process for your area.

 How Erika’s Lighthouse Can Help Your School